serverdensity/sd-agent-core-plugins/gearmand/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/gearmand/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Events

-# Service Checks

-`gearman.can_connect`:

-Returns `Critical` if the Agent cannot connect to Gearman to collect metrics.

-# Further Reading